maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ### Screens

-Maizzle uses a desktop-first approach with `max-width`, instead of Tailwind's default mobile-first with `min-width`.
+Maizzle uses a desktop-first approach with `max-width` instead of Tailwind's default mobile-first that uses `min-width`.

 Of course, you're free to adjust this as you like: